yan-py/socks5/README.md

-# Socks5-lib
+# Socks5

-socks_lib.py - Socks5 client on python3, return python socket.
+Socks5 client on pure sockets in python3.

 test_get.py - Example use with GET-request

 TODO:
 - process request errors